 What is national origin discrimination?

-It is considered as unlawful to harass an employee due his/her nationality.
-There are various forms of national origin discrimination.
-These can include insults or remarks about an employee’s accent, ethnicity or national origin.
-According to the California labor law, national origin discrimination is illegal when it is so frequent that it creates a hostile work environment for the worker.
-Simple teasing or other isolated incidents are not illegal unless they are happening on a regular basis.
-The harasser is not necessarily always the employer but can also be::
+According to the California labor law, national origin discrimination is illegal when it is so pervasive that it creates a hostile work environment for the worker.
+Simple teasing or other isolated incidents are not illegal, unless they are happening on a regular basis.

-- Someone who is not an employee, such as a client or customer.
+- Someone who is not an employee, such as a client, contractor, or vendor

 - Membership with an ethnic promotion or group